JuliaDynamics/ComplexityMeasures.jl/docs/src/index.md

 - Tsallis entropy [`entropy_tsallis`](@ref).
 - Shannon entropy [`entropy_shannon`](@ref), which is just a subcase of either of the above two.

-Computing such an entropy boils down to two simple steps: first estimating a probability distribution, and then applying one of the generalized entropy formulas to the distributions.
+Computing such an entropy most of the time boils down to two simple steps: first estimating a probability distribution, and then applying one of the generalized entropy formulas to the distributions.
 Thus, any of the implemented [probabilities estimators](@ref estimators) can be used to compute generalized entropies.